Honey Benjamin

-Honey Benjamin is the former mayor of Kollam city.
+Honey Benjamin is the present mayor of Kollam city.
 She is a CPI party member and politician from Kollam city, India.
 She is the first CPI mayor of Kollam City Corporation.
 Benjamin won the election by one vote, with a total of 28 votes against her opponent's 27.

-Works and Contributions
+Works and contributions

 As mayor, Benjamin focused on issues such as waste management and the provision of electricity.
 In January 2020, Benjamin announced a campaign to use drone-mapping to gather information about resource management in the city of Kollam.